grafana/writers-toolkit/docs/sources/contribute/data-source-writing-guide/index.md

   Click **Manage private data source connect ** to open your PDC connection page and view your configuration details.
   ```

 - Describe the success message or expected validation outcome.

-- How to provision the data source with YAML.
+- How to provision the data source with YAML section.

   Standard text: